 Sustainability shouldn’t be a squeeze on the bottom line — it can add to your business profitability.
 Business leaders are committed to doing their part for the planet, but they can’t afford to disrupt their operations.

-Not only can you improve profits, but 92 percent of consumers also say they’re more likely to trust a company that supports social and environmental causes.
+Not only can you improve profits, but 92% of consumers also say they’re more likely to trust a company that supports social and environmental causes.

 The key is taking small steps.
 Here are some great ways to start making your company more sustainable: